-The growth of Shared Services and Global Business Services models has yet to completely settle the debate.
-While Shared Services is founded on the principals of enjoying the benefits of centralization and scale yet remaining flexible as an internal business, delivering services broadly to a company with multiple business units that are often distributed around the world.
-Moving the delivery of back-office processes to a new type of organization focused on continuous improvement and customer satisfaction; an organization that is independent of the segment of the company being serviced, is a significant change that creates greater value for the company at a cost savings of 50% or more.
-In many cases functional boundaries are challenged, which can increase opportunities to leverage process change techniques and new technologies by eliminating turf battles that are all too common between functions or departments.
+The growth of Shared Services and Global Business Services models have yet to completely settle the debate.
+While Shared Services is founded on the principles of enjoying the benefits of centralization and scale yet remaining flexible as an internal business, delivering services broadly to a company with multiple business units that are often distributed around the world.
+Moving the delivery of back-office processes to a new type of organization focused on continuous improvement and customer satisfaction; an organization that is independent of the segment of the company being serviced is a significant change that creates greater value for the company at a cost savings of 50% or more.
+In many cases, functional boundaries are challenged, which can increase opportunities to leverage process change techniques and new technologies by eliminating turf battles that are all too common between functions or departments.

 While these new types of Shared Services delivery organizations may change their names to Global Business Services or Global Integrated Services, as they evolve to where the identity of processes managed are considered “Shared Services” more strongly than “Finance” or “HR”, the ability to achieve even more impactful results becomes a new possibility, with a higher probability of a true redesign of end-to-end processes at a detail level.

-As a word of caution, not every organization that has attempted to implement Shared Services has been successful and achieving the elimination of functional identity for work processes delivered by a Shared Services or Global Business Services organization is even more challenging.
-A key to success is being intimately aware of the culture of your company, so you have insight for where taking the risk of organizational change will most likely meet with success.
+As a word of caution, not every organization that has attempted to implement Shared Services has been successful, and achieving the elimination of functional identity for work processes delivered by a Shared Services or Global Business Services organization is even more challenging.
+A key to success is being intimately aware of the culture of your company, so you have insight into where taking the risk of organizational change will most likely meet with success.
 Finally, there is no “we have arrived” moment, with change opportunities certain to increase as your Shared Services model is proven to be successful.

 iPolling Results Review

 Peeriosity’s iPolling was used to learn more about the current organizational alignment of the Payroll function at Peeriosity member companies.
-The poll results clearly demonstrate the impact of Shared Services and Global Business Services on the issue, with 28% of Peeriosity member companies having Payroll aligned to Global Business Services, with and additional 54% having Payroll aligned to Shared Services.
-When identified to a specific organization within Shared Services, 32% have Payroll reporting to Finance Shared Services and 22% have Payroll reporting to HR Shared Services.
+The poll results clearly demonstrate the impact of Shared Services and Global Business Services on the issue, with 28% of Peeriosity member companies having Payroll aligned to Global Business Services, with an additional 54% having Payroll aligned to Shared Services.
+When identified as a specific organization within Shared Services, 32% have Payroll reporting to Finance Shared Services and 22% have Payroll reporting to HR Shared Services.
 While the differentiation between Finance and HR Shared Services can be significant, the Shared Services approach is fundamentally different than functional alignment, with communication and leverage between Share Services organizations likely to occur, and with these organizations often reporting to a common senior executive.